 Just because you don’t have the time or money to travel the country touting your book doesn’t mean you have to languish at home post-publication any longer.
 Programs including Skype and Google Hangout make it easy (and free!) to video chat a group of your fans face-to-face.
 Explains Sarah McCoy, author of The Baker’s Daughter, “Now authors can jump online and literally be a face at the party for an hour.
 It’s lovely, and such an opportunity for us to connect with wonderful readers.”

 So how does one successfully bring his or her computer screen—literally—to life?

-Announce Your Availability: Post your online meet-and-greet intentions on your blog, Twitter, or Facebook page.
+Post your online video chat intentions on your blog, Twitter, or Facebook page.
 Add a page to your website that houses your contact information, any stipulations you have (e.g. a minimum number of people at the virtual event), and questions books clubs or classrooms can use to kick off a lively discussion.
 Don’t forget to tell friends and family of your virtual plans and encourage them to send along your information to people they know who may be interested.

-Give it a try and tell us how it goes!
+Try it and tell us how it goes!
 Share tips from your experience in the comments.